Effective data cleaning is a vital part of the data analytics process. But what is it, why is it important, and how do you do it?

-But why is it so important to correct these kinds of errors?
+Why is it important to correct rogue data?

 Data cleaning is not only important for data analysis.
 It’s also important for general business housekeeping (or ‘data governance’).
 The sources of big data are dynamic and constantly changing.
 Regularly maintaining databases, therefore, helps you keep on top of things.
 This has several additional benefits, which we’ll cover in the next section.

 Want to try your hand at cleaning a dataset?
 You may be interested in this introductory tutorial to data cleaning, hosted by Dr. Humera Noor Minhas.